KaTeX/KaTeX/ParsingNotes.md

 implementation of TeX, but are more of a hard-coded shortcut of _most_ of the commands that people find useful while using TeX.
 Perhaps one of the easiest examples is the `\sqrt` function.
 The `\sqrt` function will have a `ParseNode` that looks like this:

 ```
 type: "\\sqrt"
 value:
     type: "\\sqrt"
-    body: PaseNode("ordgroup")
+    body: PaseNode("ordgroup") \\ or a symbol ParseNode
 mode: "math"
 ```